-For more advanced projects, you can combine sheet metal cutting with tube cutting.
-We have highlighted some use-cases of laser cutting.
-Some of them can be applied to your furniture as well.
+For more advanced projects, you can combine sheet metal cutting with tube laser cutting.

 Requests for art projects are quite common for us.
 Why?
 Because finding manufacturers is often difficult for artists.
 Their drawings may not always be up to standard and extra communication is seen as a waste of time by manufacturers, as a constant flow of projects is not anticipated.